cuappdev/appdev-template.js/README.md

 # AppDev JavaScript Backend Template

 This is a template for writing AppDev backends in JavaScript.
+It uses the following technologies

+1. Babel - a transpiler from ES6+ modern JavaScript syntax back to ES5 "classic" syntax
+2. Flow - a static typing system and type checker developed by Facebook
+3. Jest - a testing framework for JavaScript

-We use ES6+ syntax and Flow to take advantage of modern JavaScript abstractions and strong typing.
-It includes a simple API with a "hello, world!" endpoint.
+It includes a simple "hello, world!" router as a base.

-We use Babel and Webpack to bundle our code from ES6+ and Flow syntax to ES5.
-We also use Flow to typecheck our code.

 ## Build